 The Type 447 Windsor had the geodetic construction of the Wellesley, Wellington, and Warwick, with a skinning of a steel wire mesh-based composite material.
 It had taildragger landing gear; unusually, there were four main gear, one in each engine nacelle, all with single wheels.
 The Type 447 had a wingspan of 35.71 meters (117 feet 2 inches), a length of 23.43 meters (76 feet 10 inches), and an empty weight of 17,750 kilograms (28,605 pounds).
 Top speed was about 510 KPH (315 MPH / 275 KT), with a ceiling of 8,300 meters (27,250 feet).

-Apparently a production machine would have had nose guns and beam guns as well, though it seems a range of configurations were considered.
+Apparently a production machine was to have nose guns and beam guns as well, though it seems a range of configurations were considered.
 Projected bombload for the operational version was 5,500 kilograms (12,120 pounds), with a range of over 4,650 kilometers (2,900 miles / 2,510 NMI).
 A fourth machine was being assembled when the program was cancelled in November 1945.